• 1930s style

 • Vented patch pockets

 • Storm cuffs as standard

-"The Alpine", the first of this range is a short belted leather jacket with two flapped pockets giving security for possessions, a luxurious Fur collar and heavy Alpaca Wool lining for warmth, storm cuffs in the sleeves for wind resistance on the slopes and, keeping to the 1930s theme, closes by a genuine deadstock Talon zipper, actually from the 1950s but identical to the zippers of the late 1930s.
-The result is this practical and beautifully stylish Winter jacket.
+"The Alpine" leather jacket was the first of this skiwear range.
+The Ladies Alpine is a short-belted leather jacket with two flapped pockets giving security for possessions, a luxurious Fur collar and heavy Alpaca Wool lining for warmth, storm cuffs in the sleeves for wind resistance on the slopes and, keeping to the 1930s theme, closes by a genuine deadstock Talon zipper, actually from the 1950s but identical to the zippers of the late 1930s.
+The resulting is this practical and beautifully stylish Alpine winter jacket.

 This jacket is a 1930s inspired design which offers a closer fit to the body as was typical of the slimmer fitting styles of this era.

 The perceived ‘correct’ fit of the 1930s is generally similar to modern sizing, so we typically recommend selecting your usual size for this style to achieve the intended fit, or you may need to size up if you plan on layering with heavy sweaters.
 We very rarely recommend sizing down.

 Don’t worry, all sizing information displayed here is only a guide.
 Every order placed is checked over by a member of our production team who will confirm your size selection against your measurements or recommend any necessary changes that need to be made.
 If you have any specific queries, you can note these in the special instructions box on the ‘measurements’ page when placing your order.